gh0st68/Zombie-IRC-Bot-Game/README.md

 !shoot: This command allows users to shoot at a randomly spawning zombie.
 Users can use their bullets to take down the zombie, but they have a limited supply of bullets.

 !reload: When users run out of bullets, they must use the !reload command to replenish their ammunition.
-This action ensures they are prepared to take on the next zombie that appears.
+Additionally, using the !reload command also repairs the gun, ensuring that it's in optimal condition.
+This action ensures they are prepared to take on the next zombie that appears, with a fully functional and loaded weapon, enhancing their chances of survival in the battle.

 !kills: The bot keeps track of users' scores, and users can use the !scores command to check their current standing.